GuidesResearch methods

 What is intercoder reliability?

 Intercoder reliability is a measure of agreement between different coders on how to code the same data.
-This approach is used in content analysis when accuracy and consistency are key research objectives.
+This approach is used in content analysis when accuracy and consistency are key objectives.

 Intercoder reliability ensures you arrive at the same findings when multiple researchers code the same content.